beammeupscottiii/Syncsequence/Notes.md

 ## S y n c S e q . x y z
 #### Project Notes & Planning
 ----------------------------------------------------------------------------------------
+### 11. 18.
+2025
+@0420 Add text button working

+### 11. 14.
+2025
+@1705 Added open and close animations to <CreatePost>

+### 11. 07.
+2025
+@0515 Added icons for options to <CreatePost>

+To Do, currently:
+- functionality for options
+	- add text
+	- add image
+	- privacy toggle
+	- tag user's modal
+	- add tags modal
+	- locations modal
+- post and draft options functional
+	- draft list component
+- change open and close animation to match Map & Calendar ✔️
+- add logo(?) to <OptionsButton>

+### 11. 05.
+2025
+@0335 Working on <CreatePost> redesign

+### 10. 21.
+2025
+@1355 working on <Calendar> done for now.
+However, will need to revisit redoing the algorithm for making the calendar eventually - for instance, Sept 2025 is incorrect.

+### 10. 20.
+2025
+@1415 <Calendar> redesigned and buttons functional.
+Transitions are smooooth
+<CreatePost> is up next!!

+Also changed logo color to black.
+May make a lighter shade of black and make larger

+@0435 Calendar redesigned.
+Just need to adjust the buttons abit

+### 10. 18.
+2025
+@2145 Working on changing the animation for the months within <Calendar>

+### 10. 16.
+2025
+@1205 <Calendar> added.
+Need to adjust CSS to position it properly - probably same thing as with the <Mapp>
+Would also like to redesign the month picker (._. )_

+### 10. 12.
+2025
+@0855 As expected, button within internal <Mapp> settings closes it just fine (._. )_

+In <Mapp> make sure selecting posts toggles filtersToggle ✔️

+Next, add <Calendar>

+Currently Doing...
+	Redesign <Mapp> ✔️
+		<OptionsButton> should be visible over it ✔️
+	Re Add <Calendar> ✔️
+		- redesign?
+then,
+	<CreatePost> redesign

+To Do Next:
+- Add Settings Section ✔️
+- Then the sectionOptions button ✔️
+- After, the CreatePost overlay
+- Redoing PopupNotifs / Instants process

+@0845 Unable to get <Mapp> internal settings to close after being opened via the settings
+	button in <OptionsButton>
+a 'close' button within the settings page would probably work fine.
+But id like them both to...

+@0130 Updated filters window design for <Mapp>.
+The internal datepicker works as intended.
+Need to add tags filter eventually.
+Connect internal settings modal to the optionsButton...

+having trouble connecting <Mapp> internal settings to <OptionsButton>
+settings open, but then close. 'enter' class isnt removed

 ### 10. 10.
 2025
 @0900 Fixed issue by using sectionClass state var to change <Mapp> element's class to 'leave' instead